polygolf-lang/polygolf/README.md

 - foreach-range loop instead of a glorified while loop (!)
 - temporary variable replaced with simultaneous assignment (!)

-## Competitiveness

-PolyGolf is designed to be decent at golfing, so there's concern about making it public with applications to the competitive site https://code.golf.
-However, I will keep this repository and all PolyGolf features public with a few naive reference solutions.
-To avoid spoilers, solutions should not be shared unless they are naive/obvious solution to simple holes.

-## Frontend

-TODO.
-For now just create the unrefined IR directly.
-Worry about syntax later.

 ## Unrefined IR